How to Sharpen Japanese Kitchen Knives

 With your fingers in the same position as before, and maintaining the same angle of the blade against the stone, work the second edge of the blade as described above, keeping the blade moving gently lengthwise to work the entire length of the cutting edge.
 Use as much of the stone's surface as possible as you sharpen by taking long, smooth strokes.

 Before long, the kaeri should disappear from the cutting edge, which will now be smoother to the touch but -be careful- much sharper!
 It's worth repeating here: never run your finger along the length of the cutting edge, only very gently across to check your progress.

 Unless you have a finer stone and want to repeat the steps above for an even smoother, sharper cutting edge, you're almost done.
 The last step is to "strop" the blade by dragging it back and forth a few times across a folded newspaper.
-This will provide a fine polishing effect, removing any tiny micro burrs and leaving your blade (after a quick rinse) ready for use.
+This will provide a fine polishing effect and will remove any tiny micro burrs.
+Give the blade a quick rinse and it's now ready for use.

-Sharpening a single edge, Deba or Sashimi knife blade is the same as above, except that only the beveled edge should be sharpened at 15 degrees.
-Once the kaeri, or burr is formed, the back of the knife should be kept flat and straight against the stone and pulled a few times with NO ANGLE to remove the burr.
+Sharpening a single edge, Deba, or Sashimi knife blade is the same process as above, except that only the beveled edge should be sharpened at 15 degrees.
+Once the kaeri, or burr, is formed, the back of the knife should be kept flat and straight against the stone and pulled a few times with NO ANGLE to remove the burr.
 Once this is done, buff the edge on a folded newspaper, rinse and enjoy.

 If a blade has any nicks in it, a coarse stone or diamond sharpening plate should be used to make them smaller (if a nick is too big, do not try to remove it in one sharpening session).
-Use the same process as in the earlier instructions.
+Use the same process explained above.